khicken/FileSort/README.md

 # FileSort
-Sorts, formats, and cleans files
+Sorts, formats, and cleans files.

+TODO:
+- finish current college semester
-TODO: use PyTorch to analyze drum shots for customized sample sorting
+- use PyTorch to analyze drum shots for customized sample sorting
+- create GUI for scalability for MacOS